Thursday Outlook: Hot and humid, dry conditions around Charlotte

 Overnight lows will dip into the low 70s before rebounding into the 90s on Friday.
 We’ll be hot and humid through the weekend with 90s and afternoon storms persisting.

 A cold front will deliver increased rain and storm chances to the Carolinas on Monday with highs limited to the mid-80s.
-A warm up will bring low 90s back by Wednesday of next week.
+A warm-up will bring the low 90s back by Wednesday of next week.

 Today: Partly Cloudy, Hot, & Humid with a Chance of Storms.
 High: 91.